richiejarvis/iot-collector-elasticsearch/README.md

   }
 }
 ```

-I am using an Ingest Pipeline too:
+I am using an Ingest Pipeline:

 ```
 PUT _ingest/pipeline/weathersensor-add-fields2
 {